microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-06.md

       - name: storageAccountKey
         value: "IKJgQ4KAFakekeyhAmi4zSz2ehm1btpQXZ+l68ol7wJmg8TA0ClQChRK7sWnvMEVexgg=="
       - name: storageContainerName
-        value: "trafficcontrol"
+        value: "trafficcontrol-entrycam"
     scopes:
     - trafficcontrolservice
     ```

-1. Replace the implementation of the `Resources/dapr/components/exitcam.yaml` file with code similar to above.
+1. Replace the implementation of the `Resources/dapr/components/exitcam.yaml` file with code similar to above, making sure to replace the `connectionString` & `storageContainerName` with the appropriate ones for `exitcam`.

 1. Re-run all the services.